 Treatment depends upon the cause of the foot pain.
 Whether it is resting, staying off the foot, or having surgery; podiatrists have a number of treatment options available for foot pain.

-If you have any questions, please feel free to contact one of our offices located in Brighton and Greece of Rochester, NY .
+If you have any questions, please feel free to contact one of our offices located in Brighton, NY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 A diabetic foot exam is a comprehensive evaluation of the feet performed to detect early signs of complications related to diabetes.
 This exam is essential because diabetes can lead to reduced circulation and nerve damage, increasing the risk of foot ulcers, infections, and loss of limb.
 Causes for needing this exam include prolonged elevated blood sugar levels, poor foot hygiene, and inappropriate footwear.
 Symptoms that may prompt an exam include numbness, tingling, swelling, changes in skin color, or non-healing wounds.
 Regular foot exams can help prevent serious complications and ensure early treatment.
 If you have diabetes, it is strongly suggested that you are under the care of a podiatrist who can perform routine foot evaluations and preserve mobility through proactive and personalized care.